Air Source Heat Pump for a 3-Bed Semi: Sizing, Costs, and What to Expect

 Will a heat pump keep a 3-bed semi warm enough?

 Yes, if correctly sized and installed.
-The property should maintain 21°C in the living areas and 18°C in bedrooms even during the coldest UK weather.
-If you feel cold, the system settings likely need adjusting rather than there being a fundamental problem.
+It should maintain 21°C in living areas even during the coldest UK weather.

 Can I install a heat pump on a semi-detached house?

 Absolutely.
-Thousands of heat pumps are installed on semi-detached houses every year.
-The main consideration is positioning the outdoor unit to meet noise requirements at your neighbour's boundary (42 dB maximum).
+Thousands are installed every year.
+The main consideration is positioning to meet the 42 dB noise limit at the neighbour's boundary.

 Do I need planning permission for a heat pump on a semi?